fsfe/forms/README.md

 The forms API, available under <https://forms.fsfe.org> can be used to send form data from a web page submission, via email, to somewhere else.
-The API is highly configurable and can be adapted for a wide variety of situations in which you need to send emails form a web page, either with or without double opt-in.
+The API is highly configurable and can be adapted for a wide variety of situations in which you need to send emails from a web page, either with or without double opt-in.

 Each application which intends to use this service must be registered in